spotify/threaddump-analyzer/README.md

 * Make Travis run a Javascript code checker and fail the build if there are warnings.

-* If there are five or more threads in a group, prefix the group with a line saying: "NN threads with stack trace:"

 * Sort thread names in each group alphabetically.

 * Dump all input lines we failed to parse in red at the end so it's